conorgil/json-haze/README.md

 and defines what each field means.
 Using the XSD with a decent XML editor will provide auto-complete and validation functionality as well.

+# How to use
+1. Create an XML instance that is valid against json-haze.xsd
+2. Apply xml-to-json.xsl to the XML instance
+3. Happily use your generated JSON schema

 # Example
 Simple example XML instance describing two fields:
 ```xml